AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

     ```
 7. Using the simulator GUI, configure the following:

    7.1 Enter the IP address of the machine running the devkit container.
+If both containers are running on the same machine, leave the default loopback IP.

    7.2 Hit the `Connection` button and note the status next to it.